-MARPOL Annex VI: EEXI and CII – can your contracts cope?
+MARPOL Annex VI – EEXI AND CII – can your contracts cope?

 Implementation and compliance with the EEXI

-Once completed, Owners or managers of a ship must submit the Technical File to its classification society for approval and also carry it on board.
+Once completed, owners or managers of a ship must submit the File to its classification society for approval and also carry it on board.
 A verification process for the attained EEXI as recorded in the Technical File will then take place during the first annual survey in 2023, and, if verified, a new International Energy Efficiency Certificate (IEEC) will be issued by the classification society on behalf of the relevant flag state.
 The IEEC will need to be presented to port authorities, though the consequences of failing to do so are not yet clear.

-Whilst there are no formal requirements for Owners to make technical modifications to the ship (e.g. by installing energy saving devices or making propeller improvements), it may be the most realistic way to achieve compliance.
+Whilst there are no formal requirements for owners to make technical modifications to the ship (e.g. by installing energy saving devices or making propeller improvements), it may be the most realistic way to achieve compliance.
 Owners may also wish to limit engine power.

-Ensuring continuous improvements to a ship’s energy efficiency
+Ensuring continuous improvements to ship’s energy efficiency

 The actual CII attained will be documented (in most cases measured in grams of CO2 emitted per cargo-carrying capacity and nautical mile) and verified against the required CII.
 This gives a rating on a scale from A to E.

 The attained CII should improve annually.
-Ships rated E, or ships which for three consecutive years are rated D, will have to submit a corrective action plan showing how the required CII will be achieved.
+Ships rated E, or ships which for three consecutive years are rated D, will have to submit a corrective action plan showing how the required index will be achieved.
 To promote continuous improvement of attained CII for all ships, it is expected that incentives will be provided by administrations, port authorities and other stakeholders to ships rated A or B.

 Implementation and compliance with the CII